marcoeg/weibull_aft_eta/README.md

 This project implements a Weibull Accelerated Failure Time (AFT) model to predict the estimated time to availability (ETA) for users based on their device telemetry, calendar data, and activity patterns.

-Based on telemetry data of the Tweelin Solution and as detailed in the "Tweelin Data Privacy Brief".

 ## Overview

 The Weibull AFT model treats user availability as a "time-to-event" problem, where we predict how long until a user becomes available for a voice call.
 This approach naturally handles the probabilistic nature of availability and provides confidence intervals for predictions.